-All drill core U3O8 assays are conducted by the Saskatchewan Research Council ("SRC") using ISO/IEC 17025:2005 accredited method for the determination of U3O8 wt%.
+All drill core U3O8 assays are conducted by SRC.
 The assay sample preparation and analytical procedures are as follows:

-- Samples are sorted and processed according to location (sandstone or basement origin) and level of radioactivity.
+- Samples are sorted and processed according to lithology (sandstone or basement) and level of radioactivity.

 - Sample preparation includes drying, jaw crushing to 60% passing -2 millimetres and pulverizing to 90% passing -106 microns.

 - The resultant pulp is split and digested using a two-acid partial digest (HNO3:HCl) and a three-acid ‘total’ digest (HF: HNO3:HClO4) and the respective solutions analyzed for multi-elements, including uranium, using ICP-OES (SRC analytical method ICP1).
 Boron values are obtained through NaO2/NaCO3 fusion followed by ICP-OES.